learn-co-curriculum/dsc-word-count-with-map-reduce-lab/README.md

 ### Create a Tuple as (k,v)

-- Map each words to a tuple of (word, 1).
+- Map each word to a tuple of (word, 1).

 Map doesn't break up the output of the lambda expression, meaning that the tuples stay intact.